 The Irvin E. Houck Center for Information Technology (CIT) provides access to a wide variety of information technology resources.

-The Center for Student Success includes Disability Resources, Health Promotion, and Student Academic Success Programs led by staff who provide targeted programs, services, and events that support and...
+The Center for Student Success includes Disability Resources, Health Promotion for Students, and Student Academic Success Programs led by staff who provide targeted programs, services, and events...

 - Peters Hall, 118, 119